Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,1034.617653,1051.872212.md

 ### Transcript

-> as far as I know but they're also we have some temporary assets that we use
+> we're not using the same assets as Ark as far as I know but they're also we have some temporary assets that we use until but our team can make make